Updated April 2019

 This is the question Tyrone Botelho, 31, and Tiffany Hoang, 26, were asking themselves in 2014, huddled over a computer and educational materials in Botelho’s rented room in Oakland.

-The two former Peace and Conflict Studies majors at the University of California, Berkeley, hit it off during a restorative justice training session Botelho was helping run and Hoang was attending.
+The two former Peace and Conflict Studies majors at the University of California, Berkeley, hit it off during a restorative justice training session Tyrone was helping run and Tiffany was attending.
 They were desperately trying to find a way to earn a living while promoting and maintaining their ideals.

-Help came from an unlikely source – Botelho’s landlord, Robin Nasatir, who just happened to be the program director for Youth Business USA (YBUSA), an organization dedicated to helping young entrepreneurs succeed.
+Help came from an unlikely source – Tyrone’s landlord, Robin Nasatir, who just happened to be the program director for Youth Business USA (YBUSA), an organization dedicated to helping young entrepreneurs succeed.

-“It was almost magical,” said Botelho.
-He and Hoang admit that initially they were completely lost when it came to the business side of things.
+“It was almost magical,” said Tyrone.
+He and Tiffany admit that initially they were completely lost when it came to the business side of things.
 “We didn’t even know what a business model was.”

 With help from YBUSA, the ambitious duo learned to put together business plans, create budgets, plan strategies, submit proposals, start and maintain a business – Circle Up Education.
 What’s more, they were given access to a network of fellow entrepreneurs to call on for advice and support.

 In 2014, they made just $1,900, but the next year they brought in $94,000.
-Thanks to a real demand for their workshops and consulting services, revenue grew to $245,000 for 2016.
-This year they have already earned about $250,000 and are projecting a phenomenal $600,000 by years end.
-Major clients include the City of Oakland and Fremont Unified School District, and many of their new clients are tech-based companies looking for diversity and inclusion support.
+Thanks to a real demand for their workshops and consulting services, revenue grew to $590,000 for 2018.
+This year they are projecting to hit $1 million.
+They’ve worked with the City of Oakland and Fremont Unified School District, and many of their new clients are tech-based companies looking for diversity and inclusion support.

-Hoang says a huge part of the challenge was the unexpected emotional toll of being a start up business owner, and without the steadfast support of a mentor like Nasatir, the two may never have been able to make it.
+Tiffany says a huge part of the challenge was the unexpected emotional toll of being start-up business owner, and without the steadfast support of a mentor like Nasatir, the two may never have been able to make it.
 “Believing in us is the biggest thing she’s given us,” said Hoang.

 Circle Up Education provides clients with tools for inclusivity and relationship building, diversity and equity, and conflict resolution, with the goal of making businesses, communities, schools and cities thrive.